minvws/nl-covid19-notification-app-website/_questions/ar/40-Onderzoek-hoe-weten-we-of-CoronaMelder-helpt-tegen-Corona.md

 layout: content
 index: 3
 set: 1
-title: 'Onderzoek: hoe weten we of CoronaMelder helpt tegen Corona?'
+title: 'Research: how do we know if CoronaMelder helps against Corona?'
-published: false
 lang: ar
 contentLang: en
 categories: